MassimoDePietro/shellmodel/README.md

 files.
 The output files will be created in the execution directory.

+# TODO
+- Add the code.
+- Complete the documentation.
+- Check correctness.

 # License
 This code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the